-A romantic, intimate stay-at-home weekend can be just the thing you need after all the Super Bowl excitement from last week.
+A romantic, intimate stay-at-home weekend can be just the thing you need after all the Super Bowl excitement.
 While it is Valentine’s Day today, what if you postponed the celebrations until Saturday so you and your significant other can enjoy an entire weekend of romance instead of just a few hours?
 We have a few ideas for a perfect Valentine’s weekend involving a few hearty servings of Texas olive oil, some mouthwatering dishes to be made by two, and a whole lotta love.

 Cooking Romantic Treats with Texas Olive Oil

 Valentine’s Day is about commitment.
 While a few hypotheses about the origin of the holiday exist, one, in particular, seems to be the real one.
 According to this story, Saint Valentine would perform marriages for young lovers in secret, even though this had been outlawed by Emperor Claudius II for his soldiers.
 Whether you are married or not, you can still show your commitment to your partner this Valentine’s Day.
 And nothing says commitment like planing for the future.
 In this case, you will be planning the menu for your next romantic date.

 Together with your partner, go to your nearest farmers’ market, local produce shop, or orchard.
 Buy any fruits and vegetables that you both love and find the best way to preserve them until your next date; you could be making jam, jelly, preserves, or fermented foods such as kimchi or sauerkraut.
 Open the jars on your next anniversary or special occasion and savor your homemade products!
 Jams can be enjoyed on a slice of fresh bread or a pancake while having a picnic; your fermented foods only need a bit of olive oil on top before they can perfectly accompany any savory dish.